matt-handy/TheAllCommander/README.md

 ## Server based macro commands
+The following commands are implemented serverside, where the server translates the instructions into commands for the daemon.

+delete_cookies
+	deletes cookies for Firefox, Edge (Chromium version), and Chrome on Windows

+harvest_cookies
-The following commands are implemented serverside, where the server translates the instructions into commands for the daemon. delete_cookies -> deletes cookies for Firefox, Edge (Chromium version), and Chrome on Windows harvest_cookies -> takes copies of cookies for Firefox, Edge (Chromium) and Chrome on Windows.
-Takes a copy of Firefox credential files activate_rdp <username> -> sets up Remote Desktop access on windows platforms, as well as a chisel reverse tunnel to the server
+	takes copies of cookies for Firefox, Edge (Chromium) and Chrome on Windows.
+Takes a copy of Firefox credential files

+activate_rdp <username>
-	Only supported by C++ daemons at present.
+	sets up Remote Desktop access on windows platforms, as well as a chisel reverse tunnel to the server Only supported by C++ daemons at present.

-#Near Term Project Goals
+# Near Term Project Goals
 Currently the project makes a superficial attempt to mimic DNS traffic.
 This needs to be augmented to truly comply with the DNS protocol to provide more effective modeling.